colskid/homebridge-setup/README.md

 Before you start, ensure you have the following:

-- One of the supported Raspberry Pi Models (I'm using a RPi 4B).
+- One of the supported Raspberry Pi Models (I'm using a RPi-4B 4GB).
 - A 4GB or larger SD card (Class 10 40Mb/s or faster is recommended).
 - A Windows, macOS, or Linux computer with an SD card reader.